Skip to main content

 Selborne has left Guinea and headed back east and into Ivory Coast.
 He seems to be homing in on the rains that are currently prevalent in the southern half of Ivory Coast.
 This wasn’t a short journey, he is 376km (234 miles) from his location in Guinea.
 This shows the importance of homing in on the rains and that our Cuckoos have the ability to do this.

-Past updates from Selborne
+Past updates from selborne

-Sponsor an individual cuckoo with a monthly Direct Debit or make a one-off donation.
+Sponsor your chosen Cuckoo with a monthly Direct Debit or a one-off donation, and receive exclusive updates and insight into their migration.

 Information on this page is for illustrative purposes only and should not be reproduced without permission